boringking/qyaml/README.md

     * QYamlCpp        == this is just a Qt style wrapper for qyaml-cpp.h

     * parse.cpp
-    * collection.cpp  == This is actually empty as everything is done in the header file
-    * emitter.cpp     == This is actually empty as everything is done in the header file
     * node.cpp
-    * comment.cpp     == This is actually empty as everything is done in the header file

 These could probably be placed all in one file or a header/source pair but at some point I might write some more for these so I left all of the files in.